fabacab/inline-gdocs-viewer/readme.txt

     [gdoc key="ABCDEFG" header_rows="3"]

 As of version 0.3.2, all tables are progressively enhanced with jQuery [DataTables](https://datatables.net/) to provide sorting, searching, and pagination functions on the table display itself.
 If you'd like a specific table not to include this functionality, use the `no-datatables` `class` in your shortcode.
 For instance:

     [gdoc key="ABCDEFG" class="no-datatables"]

+As of version 0.4.2, Web addresses and email addresses in your data are turned into links.
+If this causes problems, you can disable this behavior by specifying `no` to the `linkify` attribute in your shortcode.
+For instance:

+    [godc key="ABCDEFG" linkfy="no"]

 == Installation ==